kieler/elkjs/README.md

 The [Eclipse Layout Kernel (ELK)](https://www.eclipse.org/elk/) implements an infrastructure to connect diagram editors or viewers to automatic layout algorithms.
 This library takes the layout-relevant part of ELK and makes it available to the JavaScript world.
 ELK's flagship is a layer-based layout algorithm that is particularly suited for node-link diagrams with an inherent direction and ports (explicit attachment points on a node's border).
 It is based on the ideas originally introduced by Sugiyama et al. An example can be seen in the screenshot below.

-Note that elkjs is not a diagramming framework itself - it computes positions for the elements of a diagrams.
+Note that elkjs is not a diagramming framework itself - it computes positions for the elements of a diagram.
 You can see it [live in action](https://rtsys.informatik.uni-kiel.de/elklive/) in conjunction with TypeFox's [sprotty](https://github.com/theia-ide/sprotty) diagramming framework.

 elkjs is the successor of [klayjs](https://github.com/OpenKieler/klayjs).